 We all know that the shopper journey is impossible to predict today.
-Omnichannel retailers have to build strategies that will reaching shoppers wherever they are with a memorable, seamless experience at every touchpoint.
+Omnichannel retailers have to build strategies that will reach shoppers wherever they are with a memorable, seamless experience at every touchpoint.

 With the path to purchase often zigzagging across multiple channels and devices, from desktop to smartphones and tablets, ecommerce sites to mobile apps and even brick-and-mortar stores, marketers are being forced to question the differences when it comes to omnichannel vs. multichannel marketing.